hughjonesd/huxtable/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project. **Not a bug or feature request?
+Please use e.g. Stackoverflow.**
+title: ''
+labels: ''
+assignees: ''

 ---